gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 If you are running a version of GitLab CI prior to 8.0 please follow the appropriate [update guide](https://gitlab.com/gitlab-org/gitlab-ci/tree/master/doc/update/).

-The migration is divided into three parts:
+The migration is divided into three parts and covers manual and omnibus installations:

 1. [GitLab CI](#part-i-gitlab-ci)
 1. [Gitlab CE (or EE)](#part-ii-gitlab-ce-or-ee)